EloiStree/GurubashiWorldOfWarcraftHardcore/README.md

 You are on Fiverr and want to help me with this code tournament server.
 Feel free to contact me.
 I am poor, but I don’t mind eating pasta for a month if it can bring this server alive.

+Rules:
+- PVP Free for all enable anywhere.
+- Human player allowed 😋
+- Xp Level are 800%
+- Cheat are ban
+- Hardcore server
+  - All gear on your when death are deleted of the server
+  - All gold not in bank or bank guild are lost when you die
+- Guild bank are flush every week to zero

+## Dream-Freature: King Guild system

+For every guild on the server there is a permanent player.
+- If the king die -> Guild is deleted
+- If the king is unconnected for more that 5 minutes -> Guild is deleted
+- If the king is diconnect to avoid combat -> GM delete the guild.
+- If a king enter a donjour -> Guild is deleted
+- When a king die all the guild item are transfert by mail to the player killing him.

+Basically this feature is there to have fun.